 - For investment funds that do not predominantly invest in sovereigns, important adverse effects on sustainability factors were taken into account via an exclusion approach based on information provided by the capital management companies or investment/fund companies or MSCI.
-This excludes investment funds that do not have taken at least one individual factor of the groups
+This excludes investment funds that do not have at least one individual factor of the groups are taken into account.

-- 'Greenhouse gas emissions' and - 'Social issues and employment' into account.
+- 'Greenhouse gas emissions' and

+- 'Social issues and employment'